Global Intangible Low-Taxed Income – Simplified!

 - More than 50% of the foreign corporation’s stocks, either vote or in value, are owned by U.S. persons.

-- If the U.S. shareholder of such a corporation owns at least 10% of votes or value, it is considered a CFC.
+- If the U.S. shareholder of such a corporation (as mentioned above) owns at least 10% of votes or value, it is considered a CFC.

 U.S. shareholders can be either individuals or corporate.
 However, different tax rates are applicable for GILTI for individual and corporate taxpayers.